aiekick/ImGuiFileDialog/README.md

 ## Purpose

-ImGuiFileDialog is a file selection dialog built for [Dear ImGui](https://github.com/ocornut/imgui).
+ImGuiFileDialog is a file selection dialog built for (and using only) [Dear ImGui](https://github.com/ocornut/imgui).

 My primary goal was to have a custom pane with widgets according to file extension.
 This was not possible using other solutions.